CaryWang1234/FRCpersonalityquiz/README.md

 - Built with ❤️ for the FIRST community.
 - Season artwork sourced from official FIRST resources (used for educational & entertainment purposes).

----

-## 📄 License

-This project is shared under the [MIT License](LICENSE).
-Feel free to fork, remix, and share with your team!